voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceReplayOptions.md

 • **offset**: `number`

-Allows the application users to start replaying the recorded conference at a specific timestamp.
-The offset is the number of milliseconds between the beginning of the recording and the required starting point.
+Allows application users to start replaying a recorded conference at a specific timestamp.
+The offset parameter is the number of milliseconds between the beginning of the recording and the required starting point.